joostwmd/outlook-link-detector/README.md

   createdDate: 1/11/2018 1:18:43 PM
 ---

-# The Problem with the Link regex
+# My Problem with the Link and Email regex

 ## My Setup